DavidVujic/python-polylith-docs/docs/index.md

 - Making it easy to reuse code across apps, tools, serverless functions and services
 - Keeping it simple

+### What problems does it solve?
+Polylith offers a solution to the Microservice vs Monolith tradeoffs.

+Microservices are great, but the standard kind of setup will probably introduce a new set of problems:

+- source code is spread out in several repositories.
+- duplicated code.
+- shared code need to be packaged as libraries - that means even more repositories.
+- microservices running different versions of tools and dependencies, potentially also different Python versions.

+That's a lot to maintain.

+A Monorepo addresses these types of issues, and Polylith comes with a simplistic solution to them.
+In addition to that, Polylith is focusing on the Developer Experience.
+It has support for REPL Driven Development - a workflow that makes coding both joyful and interactive.

+> If you can improve just one thing in your software development, make it getting faster feedback. [^2]

 ### Structure for simplicity
 Organizing, sorting and structuring things is difficult.
 Is there one folder structure to rule them all?